SimonRPSM/SimonRPSM.github.io/_posts/2018-05-31-How much programming do I really need.md

 Chances are, you may be able to get away with using canned software.
 But if you are not able to find what you need, what should you learn?

-If you are absolutely sure that your code will be throw-away and not to be reused (which almost never happens), then it may be safe to learn the basics of a programming language and do a few excercises.
+If you are absolutely sure that your code will be throw-away and not to be reused (which almost never happens), then it may be safe to learn the basics of a programming language and do a few exercises.
 From there, you can build a simple piece of software that uses some kind of API to read a few temperatures and saves them to a file.
 The code will have its functionality statically defined - namely, it will run and do one simple thing.
 It will not necessarily be the most performant, but the majority of the heavy lifting will be done by the driver that you are using.

 This is very different than if you are a test engineer tasked with creating a framework for testing parts across a full manufacturing line.